Michael Boulware

-Michael Boulware (born September 17, 1981) is a former American football safety in the National Football League (NFL).
-He was drafted by the Seattle Seahawks in the second round of the 2004 NFL Draft and also played for the Houston Texans.
-He played college football at Florida State.
+Michael Boulware (born September 17, 1981) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Florida State Seminoles and was selected by the Seattle Seahawks in the second round of the 2004 NFL draft.
+He also played in the NFL for the Houston Texans.

 Boulware's older brother Peter Boulware also played in the NFL.

-Early years
+Early life

-Mikey graduated 2000 as South Carolina's Gatorade Player of the Year...a versatile athlete who can play both offense and defense...expected to play wide receiver at Florida State...caught 56 passes for 1,028 yards and 11 touchdowns and rushed 31 times for 362 yards and three touchdowns on offense as a senior at Spring Valley....as a linebacker, cornerback and safety during senior year he recorded 91 tackles (71 solo), had 17 tackles for loss, six sacks, one interception, three caused fumbles, one fumble recovery for a touchdown and three blocked kicks...a USA Today All-USA honorable mention selection...member of the Orlando Sentinel 's All-South team...an all-state selection in South Carolina as a senior...named High School Sporting Report's South Carolina Player of the Year...member of the South Carolina all-decade team...rated SuperPrep's No. 6 "skill athlete"...listed as the No. 12 prospect (No. 2 linebacker) in the Atlantic Region by PrepStar ...Rivals100.com's No. 33 linebacker nationally...G&W's No. 5 ACC-area prospect...selected to play in the North Carolina-South Carolina Shrine Bowl...reported speed of 4.44 in the 40...younger brother of former Seminole All-American and former Baltimore Raven All-Pro Peter Boulware...chose FSU over Clemson and Georgia Tech.
+Boulware attended Spring Valley High School in South Carolina.
+He played safety and linebacker on the school's football team.
+Boulware was selected as South Carolina's Gatorade Player of the Year in 1999; he committed to play college football for the Florida State Seminoles.

 College career

 At Florida State University (FSU) he started every game in 2001 at strongside linebacker, and was an All-America candidate in his senior year.

 As a Freshman he was FSU's top tackler on kickoff teams; he was 21st on the team with 21 tackles.
 As a Sophomore he ranked 4th in the Atlantic Coast Conference and tied for the team lead with three interceptions.
 He led the Seminole defense in scoring with two touchdowns, and ranked 4th on the team in tackles with 81.
 As a Junior he started every game at strongside line-backer.
 He was a semifinalist for the Butkus Award, and named to the All-ACC second-team.